coderefinery/git-intro/_episodes/01-basics.md

 - Have you ever had to work with other people on the same project in parallel?
   - What were the challenges?
   - Did you end up doing overlapping things?
-- Have you ever had to start working software written by others?
+- Have you ever had to start working on software written by others?
   - Did you ever find yourself asking why?
 - Have you ever had to maintain a production version of your code and work on new features at the same time?